What’s the Meaning of ‘Erectile Dysfunction’?

 No – having ED doesn’t necessarily mean you’re not aroused.
 To get an erection, you will need to be sexually stimulated.
 However, being aroused sometimes isn’t enough to get or keep an erection sufficient for sex if you have ED.

-They are 2 different situations – erectile dysfunction is defined as the difficulty getting or keeping your erection, whereas a low sex drive is defined as a reduced sex drive, or libido.
+They are 2 different situations – erectile dysfunction is defined as the difficulty getting or keeping your erection, whereas a low sex drive is when you have less interest in sex, or decreased libido.
 Both are common problems, but they aren’t the same thing.

-They can still occur together – having ED doesn’t necessarily mean that you’re not attracted to the person you want to sleep with, however this could be a factor.
+They can still occur together – having ED doesn’t necessarily mean that you’re not attracted to the person you want to sleep with.
 If ED is unexpected, consider the factors that could have caused it.
 Are you especially tired this week?
 Do you want to have sex?
 Are you having any relationship and/or trust issues?
 Are you stressed or anxious about work?

 Does erectile dysfunction mean I have low testosterone?